QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 #### Records

-Records were introduced in Java 16.
-They are used to store data.
+Records were introduced in Java 16 for classes that only handle data.

 ```
 // automatically generate getters, #equals, #toString...